 Typically, you’ll find that those last activities are only being done from a place of needing to please others, seeking external validation and/or putting unrealistic expectations on yourself that don’t match what you truly want.

 Based on this exercise, it was clear what next steps I needed to take.
+It was time to create a business that worked FOR my life instead of owning my life.

 I set work hours for myself that gave my husband the permission to come in and close my laptop if I exceeded them for the day and I began to surround myself with entrepreneurs who were working less and living more so I wouldn’t fall into old patterns and could see exactly what was possible in my own life.